learn-co-curriculum/activerecord-validations-readme/README.md

 # Context: Databases and Data Validity

+What is a "validation"?

+In the context of Rails, validations are special method calls that go at the top of model class definitions and prevent them from being saved to the database if their data doesn't look right.

+In general, "validations" are any code that perform the job of protecting the database from invalid code.

 ## AR Validations Are Not Database Validations

-Many relational databases such as PostgreSQL have data validation features that check things like length and data type.
+Many relational databases such as SQLite have data validation features that check things like length and data type.
 In Rails, these validations are **not used**, because each database works a little differently, and handling everything in ActiveRecord itself guarantees that we'll always get the same